 The page load speed

-Let's throw this bad boy on a couple Website Page-Speed tools shall we.
+Let's throw this bad boy on a couple Website Performance tools shall we.

-I'm hosting the portfolio on a Digital Ocean droplet, the static content is served via a cookie-less Content Domain Network from MaxCDN.
 The HTML, CSS, WebFonts, JS, and Web Components are minified, compressed and loaded asynchronously from a reduced number of sources.
-Finally all pages are rendered and cached in memory reducing as much as possible the server latency.
+Serving this way as little content as possible and avoiding unecessary trips to the server.

 Google SERP sentence: Low impact.